-Tamilnadu Industrial Investment Corporation Ltd. [TIIC] is a premier State Financial providing financial assistance to industries for purchase of land, machinery and construction of buildings.
-TIIC provides financial assistance at competitive interest rates for setting up of new industrial units and for expansion / modernisation / diversification of existing industries in related projects.
+Tamilnadu Industrial Investment Corporation Ltd. [TIIC] is a premier State Financial Corporation established in the year 1949.
+TIIC fosters industrial development in Tamilnadu by providing financial assistance to industries for purchase of land, machinery and construction of buildings.
+TIIC provides financial assistance at competitive interest rates for setting up of new industrial units and for expansion / modernisation / diversification of existing industries in Tamilnadu.
+It also offers loan for service sector projects such as hotels, hospitals and tourism related projects.